Jason Todd: Powers and abilities

+After his resurrection, Jason's character typically received more advanced training from the League of Assassins and All-Caste; his training elevated prior abilities, making him an more proficient martial artist and marksman capable with various firearms while employing a more fighting lethal style compared to his first mentor, possess considerable "street smarts", and is considered a natural leader.
+At times, he has been depicted as having magical abilities originating from training with the All-Caste.
+These abilities chiefly revolve around summoning the All-Blades, weapons manifested from Jason's soul that allow him to fight mystical threats and can be summoned when needed.
+He also developed resistance to paralystic toxins.

 Equipment

-For a time, through Talia al Ghul's access to Kord Industries, as well as being LexCorp's former CEO, Jason has access to high-level weaponry and advanced computer equipment and gadgetry.
+For a time, through Talia al Ghul's access to Kord Industries, as well as being LexCorp's former CEO, Jason had access to high-level weaponry and advanced computer equipment and gadgetry.
 However, his dagger remains his preferred weapon of choice for hand-to-hand combat; it can cut through Batman's armor and arsenal.
-Having been trained in the use of Batman's batarangs in perfect aim, he has some lethally sharpened shurikens based on his former mentor's designs as throwing weapons.
+Having been trained in the use of Batman's batarangs in perfect aim, he has some lethally sharpened shurikens similar to his dagger that based on his former mentor's designs as throwing weapons.
 His weapons of choice are a pair of customized IWI Jericho 941s, fitted with extra Picatinny rails and mini red-dot sights.

-After receiving training from the All-Caste, Jason received a pair of magic knives called the All-blades which are large bronze knives capable of slaying magical foes, but are harmless against mundane enemies.
-The blades magically appear in Jason’s hands when needed.